Opengress/Slimgress/README.md

 # Roadmap (subject to revision)
 ## v0.2 - by which time dev client should be ready for alpha/beta testing
-- Complete UI for hacking
+- Complete UI for hacking (done)
-- Auto update detection
+- Auto update detection (done)
-- View and slurp energy globs
+- View and slurp energy globs (done)
 - Drop and recycle items
 - Lock map to compass